anoma/nspec/docs/arch/node/types/engine.juvix.md

   };
 ```
 <!-- --8<-- [end:Engine] -->

-!!! note "Engine type parameters"
+???+ "Arguments"

+    `cfg`
+    : the engine configuration,

+    `env`
+    : the engine environment, and

+    `behaviour`
+    : the engine behaviour.

+---

+### On the type parameters

 In the related types to `Engine` such as `EngineBehaviour`, we try to follow
 the following convention:

 - the type parameters are ordered such that they form a subsequence of the
   type parameters sequence in the `Engine` type, and
 - the first type parameter of `EngineBehaviour` is always `C`, the type for
   the read-only engine configuration.

-!!! example "Voting Engine"
+### Example: Voting Engine

 As an example, we could define an engine type for a voting system:

 - `S` could be a record with fields like `votes`, `voters`, and `results`.
 - The engine-specific message type might be a coproduct of `Vote` and `Result`.
 - The behaviour of this engine may include guarded actions such as:

   - `storeVote` to store a vote in the local state,
   - `computeResult` to compute the result of the election, and
   - `announceResult` to send the result to some other engine instances.

 With each different election or kind of voters, we obtain a new engine instance,
 while the underlining voting system, the voting engine family, remains the same.